-- CPD Sponsorships do not 100% guarantee that buyer's ads will be the only ads that appear during the time period
+- CPD Sponsorships do not 100% guarantee that buyer's ads will be the only ads that appear during the time period.

 - In rare cases, Ad Manager may be unable to serve the buyer's creative—for example, the creative isn't supported by the user's browser.
 Ad Manager nonetheless ensures your impression is fully monetized by serving a contending ad instead.
-While this occurrence is the exception, for this reason CPD Sponsorships should not be sold as a 100% Share of Voice guarantee
+While this occurrence is the exception, for this reason CPD Sponsorships should not be sold as a 100% Share of Voice guarantee.

 - CPD sponsorships must meet or exceed the billing threshold on a given day of ad delivery in order for the advertiser to be billed and for you to be compensated for delivery for a given day.
-However, billing and compensation is not based upon impressions served but upon the agreed CPD rate
+However, billing and compensation is not based upon impressions served but upon the agreed CPD rate.

-Internal notes: can only be seen by people in your Ad Manager network and not by buyers.
+Can only be seen by people in your Ad Manager network and not by buyers.
 Notes here appear in the corresponding order for this proposal as read-only information.

-Additional terms: specifies the further conditions to which you and the buyer must adhere.
+Specifies the further conditions to which you and the buyer must adhere.

 If a buyer has added an audience list, you'll see this indication under the "Targeting" section: